karismatic-megafauna/nonote/README.md

 ```sh
 $ nonote new
  ```
-Create a new note for the day from your template
+Creates a new note for the day from your template

+_should add a check on this command to create the templates and default.json if they didn't before_

 ```sh
 $ nonote <ENTER NOTE DISCRIPTION HERE>